Rohithkandula11/Telangana-Growth-Analysis/README.md

 # Telangana-Growth-Analysis

 ## Problem Statement

 Need to analyze Telangana’s growth among different sectors, mainly Estamp & Revenue, Transport Department, and TS Ipass Departments.
-The data is given.I need to analyze it quantitatively and provide useful insights to the Telangana government.
-These insights would help them to make data-informed decisions that would further support the growth of the state.
-The target audience is top-level management, so I need to create a convincing presentation to provide insights and recommendations.
+The data is given.I need to analyze it quantitatively and provide useful insights to the Telangana government.These insights would help them to make data-informed decisions that would further support the growth of the state.The target audience is top-level management, Need to create a convincing presentation to provide insights and recommendations.

 The project has some primary and secondary questions for three different departments.
-I am allowed to collect the data from my own research to provide accurate insights and recommendations to the government.
+Allowed to collect the data from my own research to provide accurate insights and recommendations to the government.

-## Objective

-The Telangana Growth Analysis project involves exploring three datasets: Stamp Registration, Transportation, and Ts-Ipass.
-The primary goals are as follows:

-- Understand the attributes, categories, and time period of each dataset.
-- Analyze trends and patterns within each department.
-- Identify growth opportunities and areas needing attention.
-- Find correlations among these departments and report the overall growth of the state through insights and relevant visuals such as shape maps.

 ## Primary Questions and Analysis